 If you’re a buyer, one of the main services of a property agent is to find a place which suits you.
 This is most obviously useful if you’re a foreigner, as the differences between our neighbourhoods are subtle (But significant.
 Don’t even think you’re qualified to know, until you can tell which nasi lemak is from Punggol in a taste test).

-Besides that, agents can work out what’s important to you, and pick out an ideal property pegged to your budget and/or interest.
+Other than that, agents can work out what’s important to you, and pick out an ideal property pegged to your budget and/or interest.
 For example, you want your children to attend a particular school, so your search is confined to that area.
-An agent can assist you in streamlining your search and reach out to potential sellers/landlords within said location,
+An agent can assist you in streamlining your search and reach out to potential sellers/landlords within said location.

 Also, assuming you’ve already done your homework and all the proper research, the agent can also help you speed things up with the paperwork.
 Sometimes, it is worth paying one percent of the house (commission) just for them to do that.